fboes/blogophon/docs/development.md

 Gulp
 ----

 The Blogophon sports [Gulp](http://gulpjs.com/), which will support you if you plan to build themes or new Javascript functionality.
-If will check and compress your files while you are editing.
+It will check and compress your files while you are editing.

 | Command      | Description                                           |
 |--------------|-------------------------------------------------------|